magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 {% endhighlight %}

 #### Remove foreign keys (second script)
 This script is the second of two that remove foreign keys that refer to non-sales tables from sales tables.
+Replace `<your main magento DB name>` with the name of your Magento database.

 Create the following script and give it a name like `4_foreign-key2.sql`: